Electrolux will proactively contribute toward the circular economy by integrating a circular approach into its products and solutions.

 - Ensuring recycled materials are incorporated into new product platforms.

-- Optimizing product lifetime in a way that benefits the consumer, Electrolux and the environment.
+- Optimizing product lifespan in a way that benefits the consumer, Electrolux and the environment.

-- Finding more sustainable packaging materials that protect products.
+- Finding more sustainable packaging solutions that protect products.

 Overcoming these challenges requires strategic partnerships with partners throughout the value chain.
 Partnerships are also sometimes required to create circular business models that create common value for Electrolux and its partners.